GPUOpen-Tools/gpu_performance_api/README.md

 build of GPUPerfAPI that also exposes the raw hardware counters, but that is a deprecated build and it is likely to be removed in a future release.

 ## Known Issues
+ * On Ubuntu 20.04 LTS, Vulkan ICD may not be set to use AMD Vulkan ICD.
+In this case, it needs to be explicitly set to use AMD Vulkan ICD before using the GPA.
+   It can be done by setting the "VK_ICD_FILENAMES" environment variable to "/etc/vulkan/icd.d/amd_icd64.json"
+ * VSVerticesIn, HSPatches, and DSVerticesIn counters aren't availbale on Radeon RX 6000 Series GPU using OpenGL.
+ * FetchSize counter will show an error when enabled on Radeon RX 6000 Series GPU using OpenGL.
+This is expected to be fixed in a future driver release.
  * Adjusting the GPU clock mode on Linux is accomplished by writing to <br><br>/sys/class/drm/card\<N\>/device/power_dpm_force_performance_level<br><br> where \<N\> is the index of the card in question.
 By default this file is only modifiable by root, so the application being profiled would have to be run as root in order for it to modify the clock mode.
 It is possible to modify the permissions for the file instead so that it can be written by unprivileged users.
 The following command will achieve this.
 Note, however, that changing the permissions on a system file like this could circumvent security.
 Also, on multi-GPU systems, you may have to replace
    "card0" with the appropriate card number.
 Permissions on this file may be reset when rebooting the system:
    * sudo chmod ugo+w /sys/class/drm/card0/device/power_dpm_force_performance_level
- * The following performance counter values may not be accurate for DirectX 11 applications running on a Radeon 5700 Series GPU.
-This is expected to be addressed in a future driver release:
+ * The following performance counter values may not be accurate for DirectX 11 applications running on a Radeon 5700, and 6000 Series GPU.
+This is expected to be fixed in a future driver release.
    * VALUInstCount, SALUInstCount, VALUBusy, SALUBusy for all shader stages: These values should be representative of performance, but may not be 100% accurate.
    * Most of the ComputeShader counters (all except the MemUnit and WriteUnit counters): These values should be representative of performance, but may not be 100% accurate.
  * The following performance counter values may not be accurate for OpenGL applications running on a Radeon 5700 Series GPU.
 This is expected to be addressed in a future